-- Take sips of fluids as often as possible, e.g. flat dry ginger ale, cold flat lemonade, weak cordial, or cold apple juice.
-Oral rehydration solutions, such as Hydralyte or Gastrolyte, can help keep you hydrated. - See your doctor if vomiting lasts for more than a day or if you can't keep fluids down, as you may become dehydrated. - Slowly introduce more nourishing fluids once you stop vomiting, e.g. cold or iced drinks; milk or fruit drinks with added water so they are not too strong; clear broth; weak tea. - Have small amounts of solid foods once vomiting is under control, e.g. plain dry biscuits; toast or bread; stewed fruits and yoghurt. - Increase how much you eat until you're eating what is normal for you. - Listen to our podcast episode on appetite loss and nausea.
+- Take sips of fluids as often as possible (e.g. flat dry ginger ale, cold flat lemonade, weak cordial or cold apple juice).
+Oral rehydration solutions, such as Hydralyte or Gastrolyte, can help keep you hydrated. - See your doctor if vomiting lasts for more than a day or if you can't keep fluids down, as you may become dehydrated. - Slowly introduce more nourishing fluids once you stop vomiting (e.g. cold or iced drinks, milk or fruit drinks with added water so they are not too strong, clear broth, weak tea). - Have small amounts of solid foods once vomiting is under control (e.g. plain dry biscuits, toast or bread, stewed fruits and yoghurt). - Increase how much you eat until you're eating what is normal for you. - ► Listen to our podcast episode "Appetite Loss and Nausea".